cuba-platform/masquerade/README.md

     gradle setupTomcat deploy createDb start

-If you run your tests in Chrome browser, you need to edit standard test configuration for the test project in IntellJ.
+If you run your tests in Chrome browser, you need to edit standard test configuration for the test project in IntelliJ.
 To do so, click the *Select Run/Debug Configuration* button and select *Edit Configurations*  in the drop-down list.
 In the VM options field, add the following: